lospolloshermanos/nuggets/README.md

 #Nuggets

 Nuggets is a simple RSS reader.

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+You can test it on http://nugget-rss.herokuapp.com/

+**TODO:** A lot … I mean A LOT